eclipse-ibeji/freyja/cloud_connectors/azure/mqtt_connector/README.md

 Freyja is not tightly coupled with Azure and can synchronize data with any cloud solution, provided an appropriate Cloud Connector and adapter are written.

-In this Azure MQTT Cloud Connector example, you will need to have access to Azure.
-You will be deploying an Azure Event Grid with MQTT v5, and Azure Function App.
+In this Azure MQTT Cloud Connector example, you will need to have access to Azure, as you will be deploying an Azure Key Vault, an Event Grid with MQTT v5, and a Function App.

 ## Architecture